-National 4/5 Practical Woodworking Entry Point No previous experience required.
-Course Detail Flat-frame Construction Unit develop skills in the use of woodworking tools and in making woodworking joints and assemblies commonly used in flat-frame joinery develop the ability to read and use drawings and diagrams depicting both familiar and unfamiliar woodwork tasks.
-Carcase Construction Unit develop skills in making woodworking joints and assemblies commonly used in carcase construction working with manufactured board or with frames and panels using working drawings or diagrams, including unfamiliar contexts that require some interpretation on the part of the learner Machining and Finishing Unit developing skills in using common machine and power tools developing skills in a variety of woodworking surface preparations and finishing techniques.
-Course Assessment Final practical project covering all elements which forms the Added Value Unit (AVU) Assessment for National 4.
-At National 5 there is a final project (70%) and written theory exam (30%).
+National 4/5 Practical Woodworking

+Entry Point No previous experience required.

+Course Detail Flat-frame Construction Unit

+develop skills in the use of woodworking tools and in making woodworking joints and assemblies commonly used in flat-frame joinery develop the ability to read and use drawings and diagrams depicting both familiar and unfamiliar woodwork tasks.
+Carcase Construction Unit

+develop skills in making woodworking joints and assemblies commonly used in carcase construction working with manufactured board or with frames and panels using working drawings or diagrams, including unfamiliar contexts that require some interpretation on the part of the learner

+Machining and Finishing Unit

+developing skills in using common machine and power tools developing skills in a variety of woodworking surface preparations and finishing techniques.

+Course Assessment Course Project

+Final practical project covering all unit elements which forms the Added Value Assessment for National 4 or the final grade for National 5.

-Religious, Moral and Philosophical Studies (RMPS Higher)
+Religious, Moral and Philosophical Studies (RMPS Nat 5 / Higher)